List of Schütte-Lanz airships: History

-S.L.1 (Type 'a')
+SL.I (Type A)

-The Schütte-Lanz airship S.L.1 was the first of 20 airships built by the company.
+The Schütte-Lanz airship SL.I was the first of 20 airships built by the company.
 Construction was carried out in a large hangar at Rheinau near Mannheim.
 The ship was powered by four 125 hp Daimler-Benz engines installed in two ventral gondolas.
 A distinctive feature of the Schütte-Lanz ships was that the frame was constructed from special plywood which was (supposedly) waterproofed and protected from frost.
-The S.L.1 was constructed with a diamond lattice frame and had a highly streamlined shape, allowing it to achieve a record speed of 38.3 km/h.
-The structure of the S.L.1 resembles the later "geodesic" structures of Barnes Wallis at Vickers or Buckminster Fuller's domes.
+The SL.I was constructed with a diamond lattice frame and had a highly streamlined shape, allowing it to achieve a record speed of 38.3 km/h.
+The structure of the SL.I resembles the later "geodesic" structures of Barnes Wallis at Vickers or Buckminster Fuller's domes.
 It was only matched at the time by the structure of the MacMeecham airship, designed and partially built in England in the first years of World War I. Fifty-three experimental flights were made between October 1911 and December 1912, the longest of over 16 hours.
 The ship was handed over to the German Army on 12 December 1912 but destroyed soon afterwards when it broke loose from its temporary mooring during a storm.